-Office automation can streamline back office operations and improve efficiency
+Office automation can streamline back-office operations and improve efficiency

-Replacing manual, off-system office processes and office workflows with automated systems that orchestrate tasks and use business logic to make previously human decisions.
+Sometimes called OA, office automation or back-office automation means this: Replacing manual, off-system office processes and office workflows with automated systems that orchestrate tasks and use business logic to make previously human decisions.

 Automation efforts in the office are intended to reduce manual processes, reduce paper use, and provide a consistent framework for getting work done accurately.
 This means digitizing tasks and paper-based processes and designing systems to route information more efficiently.
 To do this, tasks are defined in digital office automation tools and connected into a series of actionable, automated steps that are carried out consistently every time through office automation software.